jennraeross/dnd-homebrew/clericDomains/mercury.md

 |     7th      | _Freedom of Movement, Secret Chest_       |
 |     9th      | _Steel Wind Strike, Teleportation Circle_ |

-### Bonus Cantrips
+### Godspeed

-_1st-level Mercury feature_
+_1st-level Mercury Feature_

-Upon taking this subclass, you gain the _Booming Blade_ and _Message_ cantrips if you don't already know them.
-For you, these cantrips counts as cleric cantrips.
+When you take this  domain at 1st level, you gain proficiency in Acrobatics and Sleight of Hannd.

 ### Good Fortune